MaxPleaner/chiptune-cli/README.md

 template for a REPL / CLI.

 The chiptune-related CLI commands are in `cli_commands.rb`.
-At present there is only one command here, it is `play_chiptune` and it plays randomly-generated chiptune music for 16 bars.
+At present there are tw command here, `play_chiptune` and `parallel_chiptune`.

+They play randomly-generated chiptune music for a few bars.

+### `play_chiptune`

+This produces a call `BloopApi.flow`.

+`BloopApi.flow` lives in `bloop_api.rb`.
+The `flow` method takes a few options"

-It calls `BloopApi.flow` with a few options. `length` is the number of bars to play, and `intensity_max` and `intensity_min` are used to control the number of instruments playing concurrently.
-In `flow`, a random number between the intensity bounds is used to determine the number of instruments concurrently playing for that bar.
+- `length` is the number of bars to play,
+- `intensity_max` and `intensity_min` are used to control the number of instruments playing concurrently.

+A random number between the intensity bounds is used to determine the number of instruments concurrently playing for that bar.

 For each instrument, a random sound is chosen and paired with a random melody / rhythm.

-See `bloop_api.rb` for the bloop API helpers.
+### `parallel_chiptune`

+This uses the [parallel](https://github.com/grosser/parallel) ruby gem to run the `play_chiptune` command multiple times in succession.

+The 'intensity' options in `BloopApi.flow` also plays parallel sounds.

+This is just experiments in how to get the best performance.

+There are limits on the number of parallel threads.
+When 'intensity' is high, fewer `parallel` threads can be used.